maninak/eslint-config/README.md

 >_No-sweat, lint and format everything_!

-- Goal: maximum DX, minimum friction, auto-fix as much as possible! 🪄
+Goal: maximize DX, minimize friction, auto-fix as much as possible! 🪄

-- Uses <u style="text-decoration-skip-ink: none; text-decoration-style: wavy; text-decoration-color: rgb(204, 167, 0);">yellow squiggles</u> for most benign rules getting triggered while you're in the middle of writing new, unfinished code, leaving the red color for the <u style="text-decoration-skip-ink: none; text-decoration-style: wavy; text-decoration-color: rgb(188, 22, 22);">important issues</u> needing your attention
+- <span style="text-decoration: underline; text-decoration-skip-ink: none; text-decoration-style: wavy; text-decoration-color: rgb(204, 167, 0);">Yellow squiggles</span> for most benign rules triggered while you're in the middle of writing new, unfinished code, leaving the <span style="text-decoration: underline; text-decoration-skip-ink: none; text-decoration-style: wavy; text-decoration-color: rgb(188, 22, 22);">red squiggles</span> for the important issues needing your attention
 - Lints your code with **ESLint** _and_ formats it with **Prettier**
-- Supports JS, TS, Vue, JSX, JSON, YAML, Markdown, TailwindCSS, Node.js, Vitest, Jest, and many more ...
+- Supports JS, TS, Vue, JSX, JSON, YAML, Markdown, TailwindCSS, Node.js, Vitest, Jest, and more
 - Infers eslintignore list from your `.gitignore` by default
 - Spaces, single quotes, no semi, dangling commas, sorted imports
 - Auto-fix on `CTRL + S` and on `git commit`